FACTBOX-Impact of COVID-19 pandemic on sports events around the world

 Major sports events around the world that are in the process of re-starting or have been rescheduled due to the COVID-19 pandemic:

-* The German Bundesliga has been given the green light for a restart from the second half of May with no fans in stadiums. * Clubs in Spain's top two divisions are returning to individual training this week as organisers aim to re-start La Liga in June.

-* Bulgaria's top clubs will resume training within a few days and the BFU hopes to resume the top-flight season in June. * Italian clubs have been given permission to start training individually but no team exercises will be allowed until May 18.
+* Bulgaria's top division will resume on June 5 without spectators and end on July 11.
+The Bulgarian Cup final will take place on July 4.
+The new season will start on July 25. * Italian clubs have been given permission to start training individually but no team exercises will be allowed until May 18.

 * Portugal's top flight clubs resumed training on Monday amid plans to restart the league on May 30. * The Hungarian soccer season will re-start on May 23 with two cup ties and a league game.